GDPR, Data Protection, and Confidentiality

 - I keep the information you give me for seven years after your graduation, which is the length of time suggested by my professional body and insurance company for client records: they don't have separate advice for trainers

-In addition, if a third party (e.g. an employer or someone offering training grants) is involved in your application I may share relevant information with them.
+- If a third party (e.g. an employer or someone offering training grants) is involved in your application, I will share relevant information with them.